staff

 Kyle Samejima:

-Community Outreach and Engagement Team Manager
+Community Outreach and Engagement Team Director

 Kyle Samejima graduated from the University of MN in 2017 (on Mother’s Day with her daughter) with a degree in sustainability and communication.
 Since then, Kyle has worked in the renewable energy field, developing deep collaborative relationships with Twin Cities groups and organizations to address our climate crisis.
 She focuses on community solar as a tool for environmental justice and energy democracy.
 CEF gives her the opportunity to bring deeper change and build community wealth of all kinds.Kyle is originally from Philadelphia and misses the East Coast and her family.
 She lived in Arizona and Japan before settling in Minneapolis, where she raised her three amazing daughters.
 She now lives in the Northrop neighborhood of Minneapolis.